MSFT

 Contents of Article

-2. What is the Multistage Fitness (Beep) test?
+• What is the Multistage Fitness (Beep) Test?

-3. How to conduct the Multistage Fitness (Beep) test
+• How do you conduct the Multistage Fitness Test?

-4. How to score the Multistage Fitness (Beep) test
+• How do you score the Multistage Fitness Test?

 Summary

-Developed in the early 1980s, the multistage fitness test was created to provide a cost-effective and practical prediction of maximal oxygen uptake (VO₂ max) in children, adolescents, and adults.
-Despite becoming the most popular test for measuring aerobic power, recent research has reported that this test is not a valid predictor of VO₂ max – unlike the findings reported in previous research.
+Developed in the early 1980s, the Multistage Fitness Test was created to provide a cost-effective and practical prediction of maximal oxygen uptake (VO₂ max) in children, adolescents, and adults.
+Despite becoming the most popular test for measuring aerobic power, recent research has reported this test is not a valid predictor of VO₂ max – unlike the findings reported in previous research.

-The multistage fitness test, otherwise known as the beep test, bleep test, or the 20 m shuttle run test is a continuous sub-maximal test which has become the most recognised tool for measuring aerobic power (1).
-This test was originally developed for adults in 1982 by Leger and Lambert (2) and then modified later in 1988 for children, by reducing the stages from 2 minutes to 1 minute by Leger et al. (1988) (3).
+The Multistage Fitness Test, otherwise known as the beep test, bleep test, or the 20m shuttle run test, is a continuous sub-maximal test that has become the most recognised tool for measuring aerobic power (1).
+This test was originally developed for adults in 1982 by Leger and Lambert (2) and then modified later in 1988 for children, by reducing the stages from two minutes to one minute by Leger et al. (1988) (3).
 It is an extremely simple test, which requires minimal equipment and demands the athlete(s) to run continuously until volitional exhaustion.

-It requires the athlete to perform continuous 20 m shuttle runs, whereby the individual must reach the opposite end of the 20 m grid before the next beep sounds.
+It requires the athlete to perform continuous 20m shuttle runs, whereby the individual must reach the opposite end of the 20m grid before the next beep sounds.
 The time between recorded beeps decreases each minute, forcing the individuals to increase their running speed.
-It is this increase in speed which reflects the increase in difficulty/intensity.
+It is this increase in speed that reflects the increase in difficulty/intensity.
 There are numerous variations of this test, but the most commonly used protocol has an initial running velocity of 8.5 km/hr and increases the speed by 0.5 km/hr each minute thereafter.

-As this test is a measure of aerobic power, it is therefore typically used in sports which have a high aerobic demand such as:
+As this test is a measure of aerobic power, it is therefore typically used in sports that have a high aerobic demand such as:

 • Football (Soccer)